Contemporary palace in the Chiado, where the 1,200 m² spa rivals the view over the Tagus.

 Where the hotel sits in Lisbon

 The Chiado Hotel stands on Rafael Bordalo Pinheiro square, between Bairro Alto and Baixa, two minutes' walk from Baixa-Chiado metro.
 Convento do Carmo is 150 metres away, Time Out Market ten minutes.
-The neighbourhood buzzes day and night: bookshops, theatres, restaurants, contemporary art galleries.
-Portela airport is 8 km away, hotel shuttle included, otherwise direct red metro in 25 minutes.
+The district buzzes day and night: bookshops, theatres, restaurants, contemporary art galleries.
+Portela airport is 8 km away, hotel shuttle included, otherwise direct red metro line in 25 minutes.

 Good to know